Just over three years ago I walked away from my 9 to 5 to start my own freelance business.

 FOMO (fear of missing out) is a powerful driver, but if you’re not careful it can get you get you into muddy waters.
 Whether drinks with friends or taking on projects that you’re not 100% sure will be worth your time or the client’s time, saying “yes” for the sake of FOMO is a dumb decision.

-Lots of opportunities come up every week, but choosing the right ones is more important that choosing each one.
+Lots of opportunities come up every week, but choosing the right ones is more important that choosing each one, even when you’re launching a business.
 Saying “no” more empowers you to make each decision count.

 2. Make Your Processes Simple